 Looking to create products and services that meet the needs of your customers?
 Intelligaia’s Jobs-to-be-Done workshop can help you achieve just that.
 Our workshop is designed to provide software product owners in b2b enterprises with actionable insights through a clear understanding of what their customers want to achieve.

-1. Workshop Objectives
+1. Jobs to be Done Workshop Objectives

 Definition of Job by Jim Kalbach

-2. Benefits of the workshop
+2. Benefits of the JTBD workshop

 Solution agnostic: Businesses will be better equipped to reuse the research across departments and projects to create products and services around the jobs that people want to accomplish.

 User centered: Help achieve people's objective effortlessly through user centered design approach.

 Increased innovation: The workshop provides a venue for participants to brainstorm novel solutions to how people make choices and analyze forces of change.

 Collaboration and alignment: Helps everyone look at needs and objectives.